 This MD&A contains "forward-looking statements" and "forward-looking information" (collectively referred to herein as "forward-looking statements") within the meaning of applicable securities legislation.
-Certain information and statements contained in this MD&A constitute forward-looking statements, including: the Company's plans, prospects and opportunities; expectations regarding future revenue, EBITDA and generation of free cash flow; the anticipated production, performance, capital expenditures and methods of operations in relation to the Company's projects; the expected timing of project construction, milestones and operations; the timing of regulatory approval in respect of Carbon Intensity ("CI") certifications of the GreenGas Colorado Project; the expected capital structure and organization of Future Energy Park; the costs associated with the Company's projects and funding of such costs, including the potential divestiture of a minority interest in one or more of the Company's projects; the anticipated costs associated with capital spending, expectations for the Company's future operations, including the generation of free cash flow and increases in share-based compensation; expectations in respect of Investment Tax Credits ("ITC"), Production Tax Credits ("PTC") and the potential benefits thereof to the Company; anticipated developments in respect of Clean Fuel Regulation ("CFR") and the potential benefits on the value of the Company's portfolio; expectations concerning the nature and timing of additional growth opportunities and the benefits thereof; additional partnership opportunities involving the Company's New Zealand-based energy company; expectations respecting competitive position; anticipated supply and demand for the Company's products and services; expectations concerning the financing of future business activities; the expected benefits of entering into financial hedging contracts; anticipated acquisitions and divestitures; the anticipated carbon impacts associated with the Company's projects and statements as to future economic and operating conditions.
+Certain information and statements contained in this MD&A constitute forward-looking statements, including: the Company's plans, prospects and opportunities; expectations regarding future revenue, EBITDA and generation of free cash flow; the anticipated production, inputs, carbon capture, performance, capital expenditures and methods of operations in relation to the Company's projects; the expected timing of project construction, milestones and operations; the timing of regulatory approval in respect of Carbon Intensity ("CI") certifications of the GreenGas Colorado Project; the timing of and ability to secure various municipal permits from the City of Calgary for the Future Energy Park; the expected capital structure and organization of Future Energy Park; the costs associated with the Company's projects and funding of such costs, including the potential divestiture of a minority interest in one or more of the Company's projects; the anticipated costs associated with capital spending, expectations for the Company's future operations, including the generation of free cash flow and increases in share-based compensation; the expected use of proceeds raised from the June 2023 private placement; expectations in respect of Investment Tax Credits ("ITC"), Production Tax Credits ("PTC") and the potential benefits thereof to the Company; anticipated developments in respect of Clean Fuel Regulation ("CFR") and the potential benefits on the value of the Company's portfolio; expectations concerning the nature and timing of additional growth opportunities and the benefits thereof; additional partnership opportunities involving the Company's New Zealand-based energy company; expectations respecting competitive position; anticipated supply and demand for the Company's products and services; expectations concerning the financing of future business activities; the expected benefits of entering into financial hedging contracts; anticipated acquisitions and divestitures; the anticipated carbon impacts associated with the Company's projects and statements as to future economic and operating conditions.
 Readers should review the cautionary statement respecting forward-looking statements that appears below.